 Tax Evasion Lawyers in Oregon

-In Oregon, the punishments for tax evasion can range from a court order to pay back taxes, plus a small fine, and range all the way up to fines in the tens (or hundreds) of thousands of dollars, and imprisonment.
+In Oregon, the penalties for tax evasion can range from a court order to pay back taxes, plus a small fine, and range all the way up to penalties in the tens (or hundreds) of thousands of dollars, and imprisonment.

-On the other hand, if the prosecution can establish that an Oregon, Wisconsin taxpayer engaged in fraud, and knowingly failed to pay their taxes, a tax court will probably impose the most severe punishment that's permitted by law.
+On the other hand, if the prosecution can establish that an Oregon, Ohio taxpayer engaged in fraud, and knowingly failed to pay their taxes, a tax court will probably impose the most grave punishment that's permitted by law.
 This can easily involve jail time.

-A Oregon, Wisconsin Tax Evasion Lawyer Can Help
+A Oregon, Ohio Tax Evasion Lawyer Can Help

-In the unfortunate event that you're truly charged with tax evasion, it's crucial that you hire a knowledgeable tax attorney in Oregon, Wisconsin.
-If you are actually innocent, your tax attorney can help make sure that you have the best chance you can of being found not guilty.
+However, if you're truly accused of tax evasion, you will need an Oregon, Ohio tax attorney more than ever.
+If you are, in fact, innocent, a tax attorney can give you the best possible chance of being found not guilty.